Duffew/battleships/README.md

 # Battleships
 Welcome to Battleships!

-This is a Python terminal game, which runs in Code Institutes mock terminal on the Heroku platform.
+This is a Python terminal game, which runs in Code Institute's mock terminal on the Heroku platform.

 [Click here to play!](https://battleships-duffew-364e826d24f8.herokuapp.com/)